Politics of Bangladesh: 2006–2008: Caretaker government: Fakhruddin Ahmed

-2009 – present: Sheikh Hasina
+2009–2024: Sheikh Hasina

 The Awami League came to power by winning the vast majority of parliament seats in the election held on 29 December 2008, and Sheikh Hasina became the Prime Minister of Bangladesh for the second time.
 Her cabinet took oath on 6 January 2009.
 HM Ershad was promised to be made President in exchange for support for Awami League, but despite supporting Awami League, this promise was not fulfilled and Zillur Rahman became president.
 The first two years under this government was peaceful, but a debatable issue took place when the Awami League government enforced an existing law to reclaim the house where Khaleda Zia had lived for nearly 40 years for a nominal cost.
 Khaleda Zia moved to the house of her brother Sayeed Iskandar at Gulshan.
 In protest BNP would abstain from parliament.
 This period also observed tremendous economic growth.

 Controversy erupted in 2011 after Prime Minister Sheikh Hasina declared the abolition of the care-taker government system, contradicting her own motives and views in the mid-1990s when she had demanded that elections should be held under neutral care-taker governments.
 Hasina justified this by stating that a neutral care-taker government may abuse its power (referring to the care-taker government crisis in 2006–2008) and take unlawful and autocratic control of the country.
 At the same time, arrests and trials of members accused of war crimes of the political party Jamaat-e-Islami had begun.
 This caused major disagreements among the ruling Awami League with the chief opposition party BNP and its major ally Jamaat.
 In a bid to return to the 1972 Constitution, the government made several reforms to the constitution of Bangladesh in 2011, and readopted Secularism.
-In 2012 a coup attempt against Hasina by mid-ranking army officers was stopped, with Bangladesh army being tipped off by Indian intelligence agency.
+In 2012, a coup attempt against Hasina by mid-ranking army officers was stopped, with Bangladesh army being tipped off by Indian intelligence agency.
 Also in 2012, Bangladesh won a legal battle against Myanmar under international court regarding disputed sea territories, giving Bangladesh a tremendous advantage on the oceanic areas.